This healthy Carrot Cake Baked Oatmeal has sweet, spice, and everything nice all wrapped up into one easy breakfast everyone will love!

 What kind of oats work best?
 We've found that regular old fashioned/rolled oats are the best kind for these bakes.
 Steel-cut oats tend to require much more liquid and a longer baking time, but, in a pinch will work.

 Eek!
 I'm out of eggs!
 Not to worry!
 Flax or chia "eggs" are an easy substitute.
 To make, whisk together 1 tbsp flax/chia with 3 tbsp warm water for each egg listed (in this recipe, that would = 2 chia "eggs").
 Let the mixture sit for 8-10 minutes, or until it becomes somewhat thick and viscous.

 Can you make this dairy free?
 Yes!
-Any preferred milk can be substituted into the oats with stellar results.
+Use any preferred milk of your choosing.
 We've made with coconut milk before and it was DELICIOUS!
-The yogurt "frosting" can be substituted with dairy free yogurt and cream cheese.
+Substitute dairy-free yogurt and cream cheese for a DF "frosting".

 Can you freeze baked oats?
 Absolutely.
 Baked oatmeal is incredibly freezer-friendly and makes the best breakfast on-the-go.
 We recommend freezing in individual portions for easy accessibility.
 You can also bake the oatmeal into muffins (350 degrees for 35-40 minutes) which is another easy way to serve and store.
 The frosting does not freeze well and should be made fresh the week you plan on enjoying it.

 - 2 cups rolled (old fashioned) oats

 - 1 ¾ cup preferred milk

 - ⅓ cup maple syup